No one can tell you for certain whether now is the perfect time to buy.

 In this article, we’ll go step-by-step through two easy valuation tools you can use to value a share like ANZ or even National Australia Bank Ltd (ASX: NAB) and Commonwealth Bank of Australia (ASX: CBA).

-A DDM is a more interesting and robust way of valuing companies in the banking sector, given that the dividends are pretty consistent.
+A dividend discount model or DDM is a much more robust way of valuing companies in the banking sector — if it’s done correctly (take your time!).

-DDM valuation modeling is one of the oldest methods used on Wall Street to value companies, and it’s still used here in Australia by bank analysts.
-A DDM model takes the most recent full year dividends (e.g. from last 12 months or LTM), or forecast dividends, for next year and then assumes the dividends grow at a consistent rate for a forecast period (e.g. 5 years or forever).
+DDM valuation models are some of the oldest valuation models used on Wall Street and even here in Australia.
+A DDM model uses the most recent full year dividends (e.g. from last 12 months or LTM) or forecast dividends for next year and then assumes the dividends remain consistent or grow slightly for the forecast period (e.g. 5 years or forever).

 To make this DDM easy to understand, we will assume last year’s dividend payment ($0.60) increases at a consistent rate into the future at a fixed yearly rate.

 Next, we pick the ‘risk’ rate or expected return rate.
 This is the rate at which we discount the future dividend payments back to today’s dollars.
 The higher the ‘risk’ rate, the lower the share price valuation.

 We’ve used an average rate for dividend growth and a risk rate between 6% and 11%.